If you are planning on structuring a sales team, the good news is that your business is in a growth phase!

 3. Hidden costs

-As long as a new salesperson is not hired, and there is no training and ramping up of this new professional, sales will invariably also fall.
+As long as a new salesperson is not hired and there is no training and ramp-up for this new professional, sales will inevitably fall.
 In this race against time, many managers end up falling into the vicious circle of last-minute hires, back to step one.

 Why are my salespeople unmotivated?

 Another very common scenario in sales is when the team is demotivated.
-Whether due to a seasonal low in sales (often variable according to the niche of the product or service), or due to some individual employee issue, it is up to the manager and HR to look closely at what may be happening.
+Whether due to a seasonal low in sales (often variable by the product or service's niche) or to an individual employee issue, it is up to the manager and HR to look closely at what may be happening.

-Recognizing the cause of demotivation, intervening correctly, and understanding the context with sensitivity, is the secret of a healthy company, with more satisfied employees, and a more harmonious environment.
+Recognizing the cause of demotivation, intervening appropriately, and understanding the context with sensitivity are the secrets of a healthy company, with more satisfied employees and a more harmonious environment.
 The perfect salesperson for your company will not sell without motivation.

 What is the best profile for sales?